 The Chapel by Buontalenti is the only building in Pratolino’s Park that got to us pretty much unaltered.

-The chapel lies at the tip of a a staircase and it isa surrounded by nature an trees, embodying perfectly the idea of architect and nature blending together that was at the basis of this project.
+The chapel lies at the tip of a staircase and it is surrounded by nature and trees, embodying perfectly the idea of architect and nature blending that was at the basis of this project.

 Pratolino’s Park Natural features

-The other big reason to explore Pratolino’s Park are its beautigul natural features.
-The estate is vas and develops over the gentle hills surrounding Florence.
+The other big reason to explore Pratolino’s Parkis its beautiful natural features.

-It has wonderful long pathway that allow you to be surrounded by plants and secular trees and also offers nice views over the countryside around yo.
-A visit are required a good bit of walking however, it doesn’t pose any accessibility issues and is suitable also for kids.
+It has a lovely long pathway that allows you to be surrounded by plants and secular trees and also offers nice views over the countryside around you.

 How to get to Pratolino’s Park and tips for visiting